mrysn/vdl/README.md

 # vdl

 vdl is a Flask-based application that uses `yt-dlp` to download videos from various platforms.
-The app supports queuing downloads with Celery and Redis, allowing for concurrent downloads with customizable options.
+The app supports queuing downloads with Celery and Redis, allowing for concurrent downloads with customisable options.

 ## Features